Swansea-University-MSc-VR/Unity-Meta-Quest-Template/README.md

 Additional Lights set to Per Pixel

 Notes:
+The project is set up to have to realtime shadows and no additional lights.
 Adjust URP shadow settings according to the needs of your game/app.
 For release builds enable Low Overhead Mode under Oculus XR Plug-in Management options.